-The introduction to internship experience is designed to introduce students to internship. at two different sites.
-Students will accrue between 600 and 1000 hours of internship over the course of 3 semester.
-Students will serve both individuals and groups of individuals as they did during the practicum experience.
+The internship experiences are designed to extend over three terms: jan, spring, and summer.
+During Internship students will obtain a minimum of 600 client contact hours serving both individuals and groups of individuals as they did during the practicum experience.
 Students will become more involved in the daily tasks of the clinical mental health counselor.
 Their individual supervision will be completed by a site supervisor; the faculty supervisor will be involved mainly in group supervision of student counselors.
 This a Pass/No Credit Course.
-6 hours total for both 6998 & 6999 (prerequisite: COUN 5999; COUN 6001)
+3 hours (prerequisite: COUN 5999; COUN 6001; COUN 6997)